 These types of searches allow users to access content not only via keywords but also via phrases, facets and full-text search.
 Thus readers can easily get to the most important and relevant content, which in turn improves substantially their experience.

 Powerful searches are also invaluable when conducting journalistic fact drills or researching into new, unknown relationships and insights.

 On an ever more interconnected web, readers want to be not only informed but also interested and intrigued.
 Relevant content is key to providing these experiences: interest and engagement are earned with relevancy and recency, and depth and breadth of information are what satiates readers’ needs best.

 Some of the other publishing usages of NOW as a dynamic semantic publishing platform include:

-As online publishing is not just publishing the old way, but online.
-It is a brand new territory that is to be further explored and cultivated.
-The application of semantic technologies and the use of metadata gives you this chance.
+As online publishing is a brand new territory that is to be further explored and cultivated, the application of Semantic Technology and the use of metadata opens new possibilities.

 Meanwhile, check out NOW or learn more about Semantic Publishing!